erezgeva/libptpmgmt/FAQs.md

  2. [RPM package](https://rpm.org/)
  3. [Arch Linux package](https://wiki.archlinux.org/title/creating_packages)

-Users can create packages to their system.
+Users can create packages for their system.
 The packages are per language, so for example, you can install the package for python only.